NCI Enterprise Vocabulary Services (EVS)

 - NCI Term Browser

 All terminologies hosted by NCI EVS can be viewed and searched in an integrated environment.
 NCI Term Browser provides access to ICD-9-CM, ICD-10-CM, the Common Terminology Criteria for Adverse Events (CTCAE), the Medical Dictionary for Regulatory Activities (MedDRA), the Systematized Nomenclature of Medicine Clinical Terms (SNOMED-CT), the National Drug File Reference Terminology (NDF-RT), the Gene Ontology (GO), and many other terminologies and ontologies used by NCI and its partners.
-Cross-terminology mappings and some 200 terminology value set coding standards are also provided.
+Cross-terminology mappings and more than 500 terminology value set coding standards are also provided.